RenderKit/openvkl/doc/api.md

 on `sampler`.

 Open VKL also provides a conservative maximum size over all volume types as a preprocessor definition (`VKL_MAX_INTERVAL_ITERATOR_SIZE`).
-This is particularly useful for stack-based allocation in ISPC.
-Open VKL will attempt to detect the native vector width using `TARGET_WIDTH`, which is defined in recent versions of ISPC.
+For ISPC use cases, Open VKL will attempt to detect the native vector width using `TARGET_WIDTH`, which is defined in recent versions of ISPC, to provide a less conservative size.

 Intervals can then be processed by calling `vklIterateInterval` as long as the returned lane masks indicates that the iterator is still within the volume: